kevinzhuang01/srp_2025/_profiles/nana-akwasiowusu.md

 degrees: I'm currently in progress of earning my Bachelor's degree in computer science.
 courses: I have completed Intro to Computer Science I and II, Data Structures and Algorithms and Operation Systems.
-academic_interests: "Iâ\x80\x99m interested in artificial intelligence, data science, and high-performance computing, especially how they can be applied to sustainability, automation, and real-world problem solving.
-I enjoy exploring how computational tools can make systems more efficient, intelligent, and accessible to improve lives and support environmental progress."
+academic_interests: I’m interested in artificial intelligence, data science, and high-performance computing, especially how they can be applied to sustainability, automation, and real-world problem solving.
+I enjoy exploring how computational tools can make systems more efficient, intelligent, and accessible to improve lives and support environmental progress.
 topical_areas: Applied Computer Science; Computer Science; Informatics, Analytics and Information Science
 motivation: I'm Nana Akwasi Owusu Addai, a Computer Science sophomore at Grambling